 1. In accordance with Article 37(1) of Regulation (EU) No 600/2014, trading venues and CCPs shall only obtain information that is necessary for trading and clearing purposes.
 The information required shall depend on a number of factors, including the relevant financial instrument being traded or cleared and the type of benchmark that the financial instrument references.

 2. A trading venue or CCP may request from the person with proprietary rights to a benchmark the information mentioned in Article 21 and shall also explain to that person the reasons why such information is required for trading or clearing purposes.
+These requests shall be reasonable and not unduly burdensome .
+Reasonable costs associated with providing the information shall be permitted to be reimbursed as part of the licensing arrangements between the requestor and the person with proprietary rights to the benchmark.

 3. A person with proprietary rights to a benchmark shall supply relevant information requested by a trading venue or CCP promptly, either on a one-off basis, including amendments to previously supplied information, or on a continuous or periodic basis, depending on the type of information concerned

 4. A person with proprietary rights to a benchmark shall provide information to a trading venue on the same basis as it provides to other trading venues, unless a different basis can be objectively justified.